 The Vice Chancellor for Research (VCR) Office is interested in your comments, concerns and suggestions regarding its units.
 All submissions will be sent directly to the acting VCR Assistant, ensuring that your comment is handled appropriately and promptly.
 Participation is voluntary and you may remain anonymous.
 Click here to share your thoughts and concerns.

 Mark Billingsley has worked in Alaska as an engineer and an attorney.
 His current position combines both backgrounds to advance UA research and commercialization efforts.
 Mark also is a registered patent attorney and a member of the Alaska Bar Association.

-Dr. Peter Webley is a Research Associate Professor of Remote Sensing in the Geophysical Institute, University of Alaska Fairbanks, as well as the Associate Director of Research at the Alaska Center for Unmanned Aircraft Systems Integration (ACUASI).
+Dr. Peter Webley is a Research Professor of Remote Sensing as well as the Associate Director of Research at the Alaska Center for Unmanned Aircraft Systems Integration (ACUASI), Geophysical Institute, UAF.
 His research focuses on natural hazards, especially volcanic eruptions, and the use of remote sensing data from the ground to space and back to map their extent and develop change detection algorithms.